ikariiin/ikariiin/README.md

 ![banner](https://raw.githubusercontent.com/SaitamaSama/SaitamaSama/master/banner.png)

-I make some projects, but my commits are very much not regular and pushes more so.
-I try to work on web / full-stack stuff, w/ react and node.
+I build stuff, but my commits are very much not regular, and PRs more so.
+I try to work on web / full-stack stuff, mostly with React and Node.
+I've worked with PHP in the past, and have recently picked up stuff like Go.

 I'm open to PRs on all of my public repos.
-So shoot one if you want to, and I'll be sure to review it!
+So shoot one if you want to, and I'll review it!

 Thanks for checking out.